accessibilitywars/zaw2/content/pages/alternatives.md

 #### [GuildJen](https://guildjen.com/builds/)

 Builds for all game modes.
-This is one of the few sources for roaming (non-zerg) WvW builds.
 Builds marked with a green star are on the simpler side, and are generally more accessible.
+This is notably one of the few sources for roaming (non-zerg) WvW builds.

 ---